neurospin/pypreprocess/README.rst

 * support for precompiled SPM (besides the usual matlab-dependent flavor).

 pypreprocess relies on nipype's interfaces to SPM (both precompiled SPM  and matlab-dependent SPM flavors).
 It also has pure-Python (no C extensions, no compiled code, just Python) modules and scripts for slice-timing correction, motion correction, coregistration, and smoothing, without need for nipype or matlab.
+It has been developed in the Linux environment and is tested with Ubuntu 16 and 18.
+No guarantees with other OSes.

 License
 =======